tagnja/blog/source/draft/_spring-framework/understanding-spring-framework.md

 **AOP concepts**

-- Aspect: a modularization of a concern that cuts across multiple classes.
+- **Aspect**: a modularization of a concern that cuts across multiple classes.
-- Join point: a point during the execution of a program, such as the execute of a method or the handling of an exception.
+- **Join point**: a point during the execution of a program, such as the execute of a method or the handling of an exception.
-- Advice: action taken by an aspect at a particular join point.
+- **Advice**: action taken by an aspect at a particular join point.
 Different types of advice include "around", "before", "after", and so on .
-- Pointcut: a predicate that matches join points.
+- **Pointcut**: a predicate that matches join points.
 The concept of join points as matched by pointcut expression is central to AOP, and Spring uses the AspectJ pointcut expression language by default.
-- Introduction: declaring additional methods or fields on behalf of a type.
+- **Introduction**: declaring additional methods or fields on behalf of a type.
-- Target object: object being advised by one or more aspects.
+- **Target object**: object being advised by one or more aspects.
-- AOP proxy: an object created by the AOP framework in order to implement the aspect contracts.
+- **AOP proxy**: an object created by the AOP framework in order to implement the aspect contracts.
 In the Spring Framework, an AOP proxy will be a JDK dynamic proxy or a CGLIB proxy.
-- Weaving: linking aspects with other application types or objects to create an advised object.
+- **Weaving**: linking aspects with other application types or objects to create an advised object.

 Type of advice: